bimarshak7/sudoko-solver/README.md

 ## Using Webpack and Babel.

 - clone the repo and use `npm install` to install basic dependencies.
-- use 'npm run dev' to start compilation in development mode.
+- use `npm run dev` to start compilation in development mode.